siddharthdangwal/siddharthdangwal.github.io/_pages/about.md

 News
 ======
-1. Our paper VarSaw gets accepted at ASPLOS 2024!
+1. Our paper VarSaw gets accepted at ASPLOS 2024.
-1. Selected as a graduate research intern at IBM Research for summer, 2023!
+1. Selected as an intern in the quantum group at IBM Research for summer, 2023.
-1. Our paper, Qcontext, gets accepted at ISCAS 2023!
+1. Our paper, Qcontext, gets accepted at ISCAS 2023.